nh-server/switch-guide/docs/user_guide/all/sd_preparation.md

 We will now place the required files for the Atmosphère custom firmware and some additional homebrew files on the microSD card.

-Atmosphere has its own bootloader, called fusee.
-For the purposes of this guide we will be using Hekate instead, so that we can back up the system's NAND (internal storage) and take advantage of other advanced features in the future.
+Atmosphère has its own bootloader, called fusee.
+For the purposes of this guide we will be using hekate instead, so that we can back up the system's NAND (internal storage) and take advantage of other advanced features in the future.

 ::: warning